Auburn University: Traditions

-Fight song

 Auburn University's fight song, "War Eagle", was written in 1954 and 1955 by Robert Allen and Al Stillman.
 It was introduced at the beginning of the 1955 football season and served as the official fight song since.

 Auburn's Eagles

 Auburn has currently two eagles in their flight program for educational initiatives.
 One of these educational programs is known as the pregame flight program where the eagle handlers set an eagle free before Auburn takes the field at Jordan–Hare Stadium.
 The eagle then proceeds to fly around the stadium and eventually land in the middle of the field.
 Auburn has two different species of eagle that have flown: the golden eagle and the bald eagle.

 Spirit is the only bald eagle Auburn has used for its pregame flight program.
 His first flight was in 2000.
 Spirit was found as a baby with an injured beak and nursed back to health before being given to Auburn for further rehabilitation in 1998.
 Unfortunately, Spirit's beak was damaged to the point that it is impossible for his release back into the wild.

 Tiger, also known as War Eagle VI, was born in 1980 in captivity and given to Auburn University in 1986.
 Tiger's first flight before an Auburn football game came against Wyoming in 2000.
 She retired after the Georgia game in 2006.
 Throughout Tiger's career, she flew many different flights and at many different venues including the 2002 Winter Olympics.
 Tiger died at the age of 34 in 2014.

-Auburn's first Flight program eagle until 2019 was Nova, War Eagle VII.
-His first flight came before Auburn's game against Kentucky in 2004.
-He was born at the Montgomery zoo and given to Auburn a year later.